What is erythema nodosum?

 Certain medicines, including antibiotics and birth control pills

 Behçet disease Behçet Disease Behçet disease is chronic blood vessel inflammation (vasculitis) that can cause painful mouth and genital sores, skin lesions, and eye problems.
-The joints, nervous system, and digestive... read more —a long-term inflammation (swelling) of blood vessels that can cause painful mouth and genital sores, skin blisters, and sometimes problems with your eyes, joints, or organs
+The joints, nervous system, and digestive tract... read more —a long-term inflammation (swelling) of blood vessels that can cause painful mouth and genital sores, skin blisters, and sometimes problems with your eyes, joints, or organs

 What are the symptoms of erythema nodosum?